alahiff/simple-htcondor-cluster-on-kubernetes/README.md

 ```

 ## Autoscaling the number of worker nodes
 A simple way to do this would be to use a horizontal pod autoscaler.
 The major problem with this is that downscaling will quite possibly result in worker nodes which are doing useful work being killed.
+As an alternative, one option is to use a custom controller pod which creates worker node pods as they are needed, i.e. depending on how many idle jobs there are.
+If the worker node pod is configured to only start new jobs for a limited time period and to exit after being idle for specified time, downscaling will occur naturally.

-Create a configmap
+Firstly, create a ConfigMap containing the worker node pod template:
 ```
 kubectl create configmap htcondor-worker-pod-template --from-file=htcondor-worker.json
 ```